 Technically there is a difference between a shock absorber and a damper, but to all intents and purposes, most people believe that the terminology is the same.

 Other differences to know are whether something is a ‘coil-over’ or non-coil over.
-A coil over shock means that it has a coiled steel spring wrapped around the shock absorber, which just gives an extra degree of control and car setup – it’s possible to replace the spring with a heavier gauge, making the damping stiffer.
+A coil over shock means that it has a coiled steel spring wrapped around the shock absorber.
+This just gives an extra degree of control and car setup.
+It’s possible to replace the spring with a heavier gauge, making the damping stiffer.
 Non-coil overs are just the single damper on its own.